Five Things You Can Learn from Puppies

 Being able to observe puppies is a glimpse into their world.
 Doing so takes us out of our digital obsessions.
 I find that I feel more childlike when I just sit and watch the pups, the wonder of these little beings learning about their world and my feet.
 Observation gives us permission to be in-the-moment, and present … just like the puppies.

-Raising a litter of puppies takes a lot of work, but oh the gifts they bring to us are immeasurable!
+Raising a litter of puppies takes a lot of work, but oh the gifts they bring to us—and the puppy lessons they remind us of—are immeasurable!